 I am a specialist in Renaissance drama and poetry with a particular interest in religious writing.
 I have a secondary interest in early twentieth-century Canadian theatre.
 My book, The Maudlin Impression: English Literary Images of Mary Magdalene, 1550-1700, was published by the University of Notre Dame Press in 2009.
-My most recent set of articles, including a recent piece in Shakespeare Quarterly, studies the archival remains of early twentieth-century productions of medieval and renaissance drama.
-I continue to work on the literary afterlives of biblical saints and the creative output of seventeenth-century religious communities.
-I have a new interest in conversion and eco-catastrophe in early modern England and I am working on a series of articles that explores what it means to study the early modern past “from here.”
-I am also finishing a book on director, Roy Mitchell and the matter of the theatrical archive.
-I enjoy collaboration and am a co-investigator on the Early Modern Conversions project and a member of the Oecologies research team.
+I have an on-going interest in the literary afterlives of New Testament saints and I continue to work on the books of Little Gidding; however, I am currently working on two Canadian projects: the first explores what it means to study the early modern past, specifically Shakespeare, from “here” and the second is a book about theatre director Roy Mitchell and the matter of the theatrical archive.

 Patricia Badir offers courses in Renaissance literature at the graduate and undergraduate level.
 Special topics include conversion in early modern England and the afterlife of Shakespeare.